 RFK Jr. visits West Texas as a second child is buried after dying from a measles-related illness

-- Health and Human Services Secretary Robert F. Kennedy Jr. Plans to attend the funeral of the deceased child.
+- Health and Human Services Secretary Robert F. Kennedy Jr. Visited Texas after the state confirmed a second measles-related death of an unvaccinated child.

 667 Articles